HariSekhon/Knowledge-Base/kubernetes-production-ready-checklist.md

 These set default resource `requests` and `limits` for apps within the namespace.

-Make these frugle and force people to right-size their apps in 2 iterations at time of deployment using [Goldilocks](#app-right-sizing).
+Make these frugle and force people to right-size their apps in a couple quick iterations at time of deployment using [Goldilocks](#app-right-sizing).

 [HariSekhon/Kubernetes-configs - limit-range.yaml](https://github.com/HariSekhon/Kubernetes-configs/blob/master/limit-range.yaml)